Many-body parametric resonances in the driven sine-Gordon model: Driving protocols retaining the gap

 \section{Driving protocols retaining the gap}

 In this section, we consider driving protocols that keep the gap open throughout the time evolution, $J(t)>0$ for all $t$.
-In this case we can compare TWA to the TDVP, which neglects the higher order correlations between modes and breaks down for driving protocols where the gap closes, i.e. $J(t)=0$ at certain times $t$.
+In this case we can compare TWA to the \li{TGVA}, which neglects the higher order correlations between modes and breaks down for driving protocols where the gap closes, i.e. $J(t)=0$ at certain times $t$.
 Therefore, we expect that TWA is better suited for examining the energy absorption of the system in the limit of strong modulation, $J_1>J_0$.
-Nonetheless, TDVP can be used to benchmark our TWA results in certain limits.
+Nonetheless, \li{TGVA can be used as a consistency check for our TWA results} in certain limits.